marchdev-tk/mdcharts/docs/line.chart.md

 * `axisStyle` - styling options for axis, for more details please refer to the source code of the `AxisStyle`.
 * `lineStyle` - styling options for chart line, for more details please refer to the source code of the `LineChartLineStyle`.
 * `limitStyle` - styling options for limit, for more details please refer to the source code of the `LineChartLimitStyle`.
+* `dropLineStyle` - styling options for drop line, for more details please refer to the source code of the `DropLineStyle`.
-* `pointStyle` - styling options for drop line and point, for more details please refer to the source code of the `LineChartPointStyle`.
+* `pointStyle` - styling options for point, for more details please refer to the source code of the `LineChartPointStyle`.
 * `tooltipStyle` - styling options for tooltip, for more details please refer to the source code of the `TooltipStyle`.